DuongBao04/Simple-Clock/README.md

 # Simple-Clock
-a simple digital clock using HDL
+a simple digital clock using Verilog HDL